Varsilias/lareact-api/README.md

 ## Built with Laravel.

-Feel free to fork the repository and modify it according to your choice.
+Feel free to fork the repository and modify it according to your choice do not forget to star the **repo**.

 ## Found it useful
  If you find this repo helpful feel free to let me know on all or any of my social media handle